Mortichar/semi-modify-game-speed/README.md

 Firefox: open the url "about:debugging" without quotes, enable add-on debugging, and install the addon by opening either manifest.json or either of the .js files in the folder.

 Chrome: open settings > tools > extensions, enable developer options in the top right, and click load unpacked.
 Open the SEMI containing folder to load the add-on.
+(Please see the note above in the '0.3' section for the harmless error that is thrown on loading the extension into Chrome this way.)

 ***